dernyn/RPI-Wifi-DRVr/README.md

 # RPI-Wifi-DRVr
-This script allows an easy way to Install and Compile non-RPI Supported Wi-fi Drivers on the Raspberry PI, Mostly a Kernel header installer script.
+This script allows an easy way to Install and Compile non-RPI Supported Wi-fi Drivers on the Raspberry PI, Mostly a Kernel header installer script which allows the user to compile kernel Modules like wifi drivers in a fast manner without having to compile the Raspbian Kernel Source.

 <br>
 <h1> Install:</h1>